 Makaranga is delightful and I am so pleased we made the effort to get there this past weekend.
 We will definitely be back to try out the bistro .. or perhaps hire a blanket and picnic basket.

-Entrance is R60 per vehicle and there is no entrance charge if you are dining at the bistro.
+Entrance is per vehicle but there is no entrance charge if you are dining at the bistro.

 1A Igwababa Road, Kloof, 3610, Durban, KwaZulu Natal, South Africa